i-le/sc2-moblie-app/README.md

 ---
 App has been successfuly deployed to heroku, database is using mongodb cloud

-click <a href="https://infinite-eyrie-90501.herokuapp.com/">me !<a> , please, use mobile webview for better experience!
+For more info please click <a href="https://infinite-eyrie-90501.herokuapp.com/">me !<a> , please, use mobile webview for better experience!

 # Separation of frontend and backend
 ---